-- A researcher wants to load data from a database collection stored in Azure Cosmos DB to perform analysis in Velocity.
+A researcher wants to load data from a database collection stored in Azure Cosmos DB into Velocity to perform analysis.

-- Your master key will be encrypted the first time you save your analytic and stored in an encrypted state.
+- The master key is encrypted the first time the analytic is saved and is stored in an encrypted state.

 The name of the Azure Cosmos DB container that contains the collection of data to read.

-The name of the Azure Cosmos DB collection within the specified container that has the desired data.
+The name of the Azure Cosmos DB collection in the specified container that contains the data.

 Where clause (optional)

-Note that a simple query format should be utilized.
-For example, if you had a numeric field in your dataset called course, you could specify a where clause of course = 49.5845184.
-If you had a string field in your dataset called user_id, you could specify a where clause of user_id = 'pete1234'.
+Use a simple query format.
+For example, if a numeric field called course exists in the dataset, you can specify a where clause of course = 49.5845184; if a string field called user_id exists in the dataset, you can specify a where clause of user_id = 'pete1234'.

-In the Azure Cosmos DB interface, these queries would look like SELECT * FROM c WHERE c.user_id = 'pete1234', however you would only need to specify user_id = 'pete1234' for this parameter in Velocity.
+In the Azure Cosmos DB interface, these queries look like SELECT * FROM c WHERE c.user_id = 'pete1234'; however, you must specify user_id = 'pete1234' for this parameter in Velocity.

-When querying string fields, make sure to use a single quote around text that is part of the query.
-For example, road_type = 'asphalt'.
+When querying string fields, use single quotation marks around text that is part of the query, for example, road_type = 'asphalt'.

 Considerations and limitations

-- When specifying a where clause to filter string values, wrap text values in single quotes.
+- When specifying a where clause to filter string values, wrap text values in single quotation marks.

 - When specifying date fields, only the following configurations are supported for this data source: